skompc/FreeLiberatorDx2/README.md

 ## Instructions
 Make sure you have nodejs installed (https://nodejs.org/en/download/).

+Also make sure you have ADB installed (google it).

 Run <code>git clone https://github.com/skompc/FreeLiberatorDx2.git</code> to copy this repo to your pc.

 Run <code>npm install</code> to install dependencies.